splorp/newtontalk-faq/newtontalk-faq.md

 When replying to messages you receive from the list, you should acquaint yourself with the reply options of your mail reader.
 Most mail programs will have at least two reply modes: private and group.
 A private reply will go only to the person who sent the original message.
 A group reply by default should go to the original author, the list, and to any people who received private copies of the original message.
 You should be able to edit this list of addresses to reduce it to just the list address, plus any other people you think should receive private copies.

 When quoting, be very careful to edit the quoted sections down to the bare minimum of text needed to maintain the context for your reply.
 There is very little on a mailing list that is more annoying than paging through a few pages of quoted text only to read a few lines at the end.
 Also be careful that you clearly indicate what text you’re quoting (as opposed to what you’re writing), and if possible, cite the author of the original text.
-If your mail program wants to attach the whole message you’re replying to on the end of your replies, please do not let it do this if you can possibly avoid it.
+If your mail program wants to attach the whole message you’re replying to on the end of your replies, please edit the message prior to sending the reply.

 When creating a new topic, please start with a new message in your email client by using the “Compose”, “New Message”, or similar command.
 Do not simply “Reply” to an existing list message and replace the subject and body.
 When you use “Reply”, your email software ensures that your new message is included in the existing thread of the original topic.
 This causes confusion for people who rely on “threading” or “message grouping” in their email client and in the list archives.